-The police have announced that 1. figures in the capital have

-rocketed yet again.
-A police 2. warned that small offences were

-increasing and warned the public to be on

-streets, such as 3 88

-The police did report a crackdown on offer nders after they made a number of

-arrests of gangs of thieves who work or •

-attracted a great deal of 4. att •

-suspects appeared in all major newspapers

-local storekeepers to install security cam eras to reduce the amount of 5.

-throughout the city.

-Nevertheless, it is the organized gangs the nat remain public 6.

-number one.
-They have been responsible f

-attacks on the major housing estates north

-ş e

-from intimidation from the g •

-leave their own homes.
-The police have

-may be able to give evidence against these 1 1 1

-has stated that this situation cannot conti

-these hooligans ruin the lives of everyone else in the community," he said

-yesterday.
-"But whether we can catch the leaders of the gangs 10.

-on us getting information from the public."
-She also emphasized

-the increased threat to the city's essential to urist industry if future conditions
+The police have announced that 1 figures in the capital have rocketed yet again.
+A police 2 warned that small offences were increasing and warned the public to be on their guard against attacks in the streets, such as 3 The police did report a crackdown on offenders after they made a number of arrests of gangs of thieves who work on the underground network.
+This attracted a great deal of 4 attention and the photographs of the suspects appeared in all major newspapers.
+The police have also encouraged local storekeepers to install security cameras to reduce the amount of 5 throughout the city.
+Nevertheless, it is the organized gangs that remain public 6. number one.
+They have been responsible for graffiti, vandalism, and violent attacks on the major housing estates north of the city.
+Many elderly people 7.